infosec-ai/legal/terms.md

 4. **User Conduct**

-   - You agree not to use the Platform for any illegal or unauthorized purpose.
+   - You agree not to use the Website for any illegal or unauthorized purpose.

    - You must not violate any laws, regulations, or third-party rights.